awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + [tsm\_system\_time](http://www.postgresql.org/docs/current/static/tsm-system-time.html) – Provides the table sampling method `SYSTEM_TIME`, which can be used in the `TABLESAMPLE` clause of a `SELECT` command\.

+#### PostgreSQL Version 9\.4\.15 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9415"></a>

+PostgreSQL version 9\.4\.15 contains several bug fixes for issues in release 9\.4\.14\.
+For more information on the fixes in 9\.4\.15, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-4-15.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 #### PostgreSQL Version 9\.4\.14 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9414"></a>

 PostgreSQL version 9\.4\.14 contains several bug fixes for issues in release 9\.4\.12\.
 For more information on the fixes in 9\.4\.14, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.5/static/release-9-4-14.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.